Brian Jacob receives U-M Faculty Recognition Award

 Faculty Recognition Awards

-Faculty Recognition Awards are intended for faculty early in their careers who have demonstrated substantive contributions to the university through achievements in scholarly research and/or creative endeavors; excellence as a teacher, adviser and mentor; and distinguished participation in service activities of the university.
+Faculty Recognition Awards are intended for faculty early in their careers who have demonstrated substantive contributions to the university through achievements in scholarly research and/or creative endeavors; excellence as a teacher, advisor and mentor; and distinguished participation in service activities of the university.
 Eligible candidates include full professors with no more than four years at that rank, associate professors and assistant professors.
 Up to five awards of $1,000 each are made each year.

 Faculty Recognition Award, Brian Jacob